Bangash: Roshani movement

-In the second half of the 16th century, the Bangash tribe joined the Roshani movement of Pir Roshan, who migrated with his family and few of his disciples from Waziristan to Tirah.
+In the second half of the 16th century, the Bangash tribe joined the Roshani movement of Pir Roshan, an ethnic Ormur, who migrated with his family and few of his disciples from Waziristan to Tirah.
 The Roshanis rebelled against the Mughal emperor Akbar, who constantly sent punitive expeditions to crush the movement.
 After Pir Roshan's death, the movement was led by his youngest son Pir Jalala.
 In 1587, Akbar sent a strong Mughal force against him to the Bangash region.
 In 1599, Pir Jalala took Ghazni but it was quickly recovered by the Mughals.
 Pir Jalala was succeeded by his nephew Ahdad, who set up a base in Charkh, Logar, and attacked Mughal-held Kabul and Jalalabad several times between 1611 and 1615, but was unsuccessful.
 In 1626, Ahdad died during a Mughal attack in Tirah.
 In 1630, when Pir Roshan's great-grandson, Abdul Qadir, launched attacks on the Mughal army in Peshawar, thousands of Pashtuns from the Bangash, Afridi, Mohmand, Kheshgi, Yusufzai, and other tribes took part.
 The Roshanis failed in the attack, but continued their resistance against the Mughals throughout the 17th century.

 Khwaja Muhammad Bangash, who belonged to the Bangash tribe, was a famous 17th-century Pashto Sufi poet and mystic associated with the Roshani movement.